 A plugin communicates with the rest of the extension through messages, which it receives by listening for relevant events using the Chrome API.
 It can listen for messages from the extension's popup (the thing that opens when you click the button in the browser).
 These messages will typically tell it to go and fetch some data.
 Once it's done that, the plugin then sends a message back to a background page that's always listening.
 That way, we don't need to have the popup open to show the results.

 While it's doing its thing, a plugin can send little updates back to the popup, showing progress notices or error messages.
-A number of of convenience functions are provided for this purpose, which you can find in extension/src/plugin.js.
+A number of of convenience functions are provided for this purpose, which you can find in extension/src/plugin.js

-Use the plugin.setup function to ensure that your plugin code is only loaded when the document is ready.
-A plugin should call plugin.busy() when it is doing work, and plugin.done() when it is done working.
+when it is done working.
 These functions make sure that the button state and the spinner in the popup behave as they should.

 Within a plugin, you'll generally want to be careful with direct calls to the Chrome extension API.
 The reason is that plugins can also get called in the Node.js context for testing purposes, in which case that API is not available.
-A sane way to check for the existence of the API is the expression typeof chrome !== 'undefined'.
-We typically wrap extension-only code in functions and call them after this check.
+A sane way to check for the existence of the API is the expression typeof chrome !== 'undefined'

 Plugins handle different kinds of data.
 We send data around in JavaScript's lightweight JSON format, and we use very simple schemas to describe the data structure.
 The point of those schemas is primarily to ensure that we only stash the data we actually want, enforce type constraints, and can track schema changes.